Immunisation Information for the Public

 Factsheets provided by the National Centre for Immunisation, Research and Surveillance (NCIRS) also contain additional information.

-Individuals aged 10 to 19 years are eligible to receive free catch-up vaccinations through the National Immunisation Program.
+Individuals up to 19 years are eligible to receive free catch-up vaccinations through the National Immunisation Program - please see the link below 'Catch up Immunisations'.
 They must commence the catch-up schedule before their 20th birthday to be eligible.
 Refugees and humanitarian entrants aged 20 years and over are also eligible for a number of free catch-up vaccinations.

 For more information on planning catch-up immunisations and who is eligible, visit:

-Information regarding the NSW School Vaccination Program and vaccines offered can be found here.
+Information regarding vaccination programs supported by NSW Health and SESLHD can be found here.

-All records of vaccination provided in the NSW School Vaccination Program are uploaded onto the Australian Immunisation Register (AIR).
-Please note, there may be some errors in records of vaccinations given before 2014.
-If you think your AIR record of school vaccinations is incorrect, please call the Public Health Unit on 9382 8333 and ask to speak to an immunisation nurse.
+If you think your record of school vaccinations is incorrect, please call the Public Health Unit on 02 9382 8333 and ask to speak to an immunisation nurse.

 For more information: